Kratom: What You Need to Know

 Using kratom together with alcohol, opioids, or other drugs increases the risk of overdose and death.

-Are Kratom and 7-OH Legal to Sell?
+Are Products Containing Kratom and 7-OH Legal to Sell?

-No. The California Department of Public Health (CDPH) has declared that Kratom and 7-OH are dangerous and illegal to sell or manufacture for human consumption.
+No. The California Department of Public Health (CDPH) has declared that kratom and 7-OH products are dangerous and illegal to sell or manufacture for human consumption.
 The Food and Drug Administration (FDA) has not approved kratom or 7-OH as safe for use in foods, drugs, or dietary supplements.
 The Drug Enforcement Agency (DEA) has listed kratom as a drug and chemical of concern.

-Kratom and kratom-like products are still commonly found in smoke shops, convenience stores, gas stations, and online.
+Kratom and 7-OH products are still commonly found in smoke shops, convenience stores, gas stations, and online.
 If you find kratom or 7-OH products being sold for consumption, call the California Department of Public Health Complaint Hotline at 1-800-495-3232 or submit an electronic report here.

 Ways to Protect Yourself